joavd/website/src/content/hero/index.md

 contactText: 'Get in Touch'
 ---

-I'm a Junior Developer and Game Programmer based in Lisbon, PT with industry experience in building and designing videogames and applications.
+I'm a Software Developer and Game Programmer based in Lisbon, PT with experience in building and designing applications and videogames.